Poème sur le désastre de Lisbonne: Background

 The earthquake of 1 November 1755 completely devastated the Portuguese capital Lisbon.
 The city was reduced to ruins, and between 30,000 and 50,000 people were killed.
 One of the most destructive earthquakes in history, the event had a major effect on the cultural consciousness of much of Europe.
 Voltaire was one of many philosophers, theologians and intellectuals to be deeply affected by the disaster.

 The polymath Gottfried Wilhelm Leibniz and the poet Alexander Pope were famous for developing a system of thought known as philosophical optimism in an attempt to reconcile a loving Christian God with the seeming indifference of nature in disasters such as Lisbon.
 The phrase what is, is right coined by Alexander Pope in his Essay on Man, and Leibniz' affirmation we live in the best of all possible worlds, provoked Voltaire's scorn.
-He railed against what he perceived as intricate but empty philosophizing which served only to demean humanity and ultimately lead to fatalism.
+He railed against what he perceived as intricate but empty philosophizing which served only to demean humanity and ultimately led to fatalism.

 The earthquake further bolstered Voltaire's philosophical pessimism and deism.
 The prevalence of evil, he argued, prevented the possible existence of a benevolent loving deity who intervened in human affairs to reward the virtuous and punish the guilty.
 He asserted instead that the disaster revealed the abject and ignorant nature of humankind.
 For Voltaire, people might well hope for a happier state, but to expect more was contrary to reason.